UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session07.rst

     http://pyvideo.org/video/879/the-art-of-subclassing

-    If you haven't watched,  It's well worth your time
+    If you haven't watched it,  It's well worth your time

 What's a Subclass For?